Temple Owls football: Matt Rhule era (2013–2016)

 Matt Rhule, who had previously served as a Temple assistant coach from 2006 to 2011, was named Temple's head coach in December 2012.
 Rhule was previously serving as the Assistant Offensive Line Coach for the NFL's New York Giants.
 Rhule beat out his former colleague, University of Miami defensive coordinator Mark D'Onofrio for the job.

 In Rhule's first season as head coach, Temple struggled and won just two games.
 Despite the record, however, Rhule and his staff assembled the No. 2 recruiting class in the American Athletic Conference for the Class of 2014.

+2014

 During Rhule's second year as head coach, Temple showed considerable improvement over its previous season record.
-Temple defeated Vanderbilt University, 37–7, in its opening game for the program's first win over an SEC opponent since 1938.
-Later in the season, Temple upset the No. 21 East Carolina Pirates for its first win over a nationally ranked opponent since 1998.
+Temple defeated Vanderbilt, 37–7, in its opening game for the program's first win over an SEC opponent since 1938.
+Later in the season, Temple upset the No. 21 East Carolina for its first win over a nationally ranked opponent since 1998.
 Overall, the 2014 Temple Owls football team finished at a bowl-eligible mark of 6–6 but did not secure a bowl bid.
 Rhule's contract was extended until the 2019–20 season in July 2015.